 Don’t forget to thank your declutter team for their help and remind them of the next decluttering session and time.

 - This room can really get bogged down with a sea of bottles, serums, foams, lotions spewed all over the sink area.
 It is tough to clean all around those little things!
 Try to keep the sink area clear of the clutter.
 Keep the items you use daily at an easy to reach and accessible spot, but out of sight.
 (Bottom shelf of medicine cabinet perhaps or in a box that you can easily grab each day from under the sink.)
-The other items you use once a week or monthly or every now and then can stay in other storage caddies under the sink or on higher shelves in the medicine cabinet.
+The other items you use once a week or month or every now and then can stay in other storage caddies under the sink or on higher shelves in the medicine cabinet.

-- Consider relocating your first aid kit items (band aids, rubbing alcohol, salves, ace bandage, etc) to another location.
+- Consider relocating your first aid kit items (band-aids, rubbing alcohol, salves, ace bandage, etc) to another location.
 We keep ours in our mudroom for easy access in case of an outside or kitchen injury.

 - Review all medications (including over the counter ones) for expiration dates at least once a year.
 I do this every spring.